The Mayflower, and a Little Pilgrim and New Hampshire History

 Historic 2003 Gathering: Massasoit and Governor Bradford Kin Pow-wow in Concord, New Hampshire at Mayflower Society Meeting.

 Nearly 400 years after a peace treaty was signed by their ancestors, direct descendents of Pilgrim Governor William Bradford and Chief Massasoit, met in Concord to celebrate the rich place both families have in American history, as well as the special relationship native Americans had with the first white settlers in New England.
 Paul A. Weeden of Bristol, Rhode Island, also known as Deerfoot, was the guest speaker before the N.H.
 Mayflower Society on May 17th (2003), hosted by society governor Carlton Bradford of New London.
 The event was open to the public.
+See Link about the treaty here.

 The Mayflower Compact